 Projects in the Marine Microbiology Group

-Remote Sensing to Assess Microbial Water Quality at Beaches and Shellfish Beds
+Remote Sensing to Assess Microbial Water Quality at Shellfish Beds

-Funded by NASA, Earth Science for Decision Making– GOM region.
-Research includes In- situ environmental parameter measurements to determine the efficacy of using remotely sensed environmental parameters.
-These measurements will be used to construct predictive, and ultimately, real time models that provide coastal water quality information as it pertains to microorganism proliferation.
+Funded by NASA, Earth Science for Decision Making– GOM region, this research included In- situ environmental parameter measurements to determine the efficacy of using remotely sensed environmental parameters to predict the prevalence of V.parahaemolyticus (see www.eol.ucar.edu/projects/ohhi/vibrio/).
+These measurements will next be used to construct predictive, and ultimately, real time models that provide coastal water quality information as it pertains to microorganism proliferation.
 Modeling of this type is useful in providing public information on the likelihood of infectious disease in coastal waters and seafood.
 D. Jay Grimes, Principal Investigator.

 Shellfish Sanitation Program